"Take the first step in faith.

 We woke up late, ate eggs and oatmeal,

-and ran around in our PJ's throwing pillows at each other.
+and ran around in our PJs, throwing pillows at each other.

-If by chance in your mind you are imagining an idyllic "PJ pillow party",
+If, by chance, in your mind, you are imagining an idyllic "PJ pillow party,"

 you need to push that out of your mind.

 and our kitchen swings.

 We had a few more tears, bad sportsmanship,

-We finished off the morning together on the couch watching a movie.
+We finished off the morning together on the couch, watching a movie.

-which is about 30 minutes from Fox Hill.
+which is about 30 minutes from Fox Hill

 the Binghams.
-Our families match up almost perfectly and I
+Our families match up almost perfectly, and I

 am pretty sure that Amy and I are really sisters.

-We wandered around the beautiful ice formations, and several times
+We wandered around the beautiful ice formations and several times

-It was gorgeous and my children were blown away
+It was gorgeous, and we were blown away

 by the different ice sizes, shapes, and colors.